jtacoma/go-zpl/README.md

 }
 ```

-An UnmarshalTypeError describes a ZPL value that was not appropriate for a value
+An UnmarshalFieldError describes describes a ZPL key that could not be matched
-of a specific Go type.
+to a map key or struct field.

 #### func (*UnmarshalFieldError) Error